baigelbytes1/baigelbytes/content/poems/upontTheLordiCall.md

 So put in me some fight O Lord,

-to push through any plight.
+To push through any plight.